inventit/iidn-cli/README.md

 ## Change History

+0.2.4 : January 16, 2013

+* Fixes an issue where a large ToS text isn't displayed properly

 0.2.3 : January 13, 2013

 * Fixes an issue where Rhino script fails to set the content type